InnoSight/The-Farmer-and-the-river/README.md

 In this implementation I used class Arrangement, and each arrangement or vertex of the graph was an object of this class.
 I used method deepcopy() of the copy library to create an object of new arrangement which is connected with current arrangement by one move.
-Without using deepcopy() all references would lead to the same object which will change all the time.
+Without using deepcopy() all references would lead to the same object that will change all the time.